Quantum algorithm for Ewald summation based computation of long-range electrostatics: Results

-where $K$ is the number of repetitions, $d$ is the dimension of the system, $N$ is the number of charges, and $M$ is the grid size. \end{Theorem}
+where $K$ is the number of repetitions, $d$ is the dimension of the system, $N$ is the system size, and $M$ is the grid size. \end{Theorem}

 \begin{proof} To compute \(E^{L}\), we perform \(K\) repetitions of the quantum circuit encoding the charge distribution and performing multi-dimensional QFT.
 In the Gleinig-Hoefler method~\cite{Gleinig2021_sparse_states}, preparation of a sparse state of \(n\) qubits which has only \(S\) non-zero amplitudes requires \(\bigO(Sn)\) gates.
 In our case, the number of qubits \(n = d \log M\) and the state has \(S = N\) non-zero amplitudes, and so \(\bigO(Nd\log M)\) gates are required.
-The $1d$ QFT requires \((\log M)^2\) as a circuit depth (Fig.~\ref{fig:qft}) because the number of qubits is \(n = \log M\).
-The multidimensional QFT requires performing \(d\) circuits for $1d$ QFT in parallel, which does not increase the depth of the resulting circuit.
-Therefore, we obtain the complexity \( T_{Q}(K, M, N) = \bigO \big( K( Nd\log M + d (\log M)^2 \big)\) quantum gates. \end{proof}
+The $1d$ QFT requires \((\log M)^2\) as a circuit depth (Fig. 3) because the number of qubits is \(n = \log M\).
+Therefore, we obtain the complexity \( T_{Q}(K, M, N) = \bigO \big( Kd( N\log M + (\log M)^2 )\big)\) quantum gates. \end{proof}

 The state representing the charge distribution has a few non-zero amplitudes.
 Therefore, it is more efficient to use special methods for this type of states.
-In our case, the number of qubits is \(n = \log M\) and the number of charges is \(N\), and so the generic (M\"ott\"onen) state preparation requires \(8M-4\log M-9\) gates, while the Gleinig-Hoefler method requires \(N\log M\) gates.
-Since in our problem every charge has to be on a grid point, we have \(N < M^3\) and, more precisely, \(N \ll M\), and so using the Gleinig-Hoefler method is more computationally efficient. \\ \\
+In our case, the number of qubits is \(n = \log M\) (and the number of charges is \(N\)), and so the generic (M\"ott\"onen) state preparation requires \(8M-4\log M-9\) gates, whereas the Gleinig-Hoefler method requires \(N\log M\) gates.
+In our case, we have \(N < M^3\) (more precisely, \(N \ll M^3\)); hence, using the Gleinig-Hoefler method is more computationally efficient.